-Later, they relocated across the road to the Block arcade, in the shop facing Collins St – even better real estate!
-In 1937, they were still there, and advertised that it was “business as usual” after a “portion of stock was damaged by water” suggesting a flood or bad roof leak.
+During the ’30s, the flagship Melbourne shop relocated across Collins St to the Block arcade, in prime position facing the street – even better real estate!
+A 1937 newspaper ad announces that they were still there and that it was “business as usual” after a “portion of stock was damaged by water” suggesting a flood or bad roof leak.

-By 1940 they were advertising in the Age for young ladies to be taught at a dressmaking school at their South Melbourne factory – based at 35 Sturt St “Just over Princes Bridge”.
-This location is now behind the NGV and the whole street has changed significantly since then (with total demolition), so the original factory no longer stands but again, you can’t fault the excellent location.
+By 1940 they were advertising in the Age for young ladies to be taught at a dressmaking school at their South Melbourne factory – based at 35 and 43 Sturt St “Just over Princes Bridge” in what is now the Arts Precinct.
+Once again, you can’t fault the excellent location.
 Teachers were requested to be over forty five years old (!)

 So you were trained for a career, paid a good wage and offered attractive career prospects all at the same time: pretty much like an apprenticeship.

-Kevin has kindly sent in a wonderful photo of the Lucy Secor staff in the early ’40s – including his mum and her bestfriend.
+Kevin has kindly sent in a wonderful photo of the Lucy Secor staff in the early ’40s – including his mum and her best friend.
 It had to be wide to fit everyone in, so was taken in two parts with a panorama camera.
-Click on the images to see in full size.

 The State Library have several photos of the Collins St shop windows in 1941 – here’s one.